 To make sure that you do not do the same study twice, you must complete one Friday session between Sept.
 8th through October 13th and one Oct.
 20th through Dec.
 1st.
 The sign-up website is http://bu-smg.sona-systems.com and the contact person for this is Sarah Whitley at questromblab@@bu.edu.
 Complete details are at the end of this syllabus.

-If you prefer not to participate in the subject pool, please let me know before the midterm.
-You will then be given alternative written assignments to complete.
+If you prefer not to participate in the subject pool, please let me know before Oct.
+1. You will then be given alternative written assignments to complete.

 F. When and Where to Hand in Written Assignments:

-It is much more efficient for me and useful for you for me to read your assignments and final projects in hard copy and give you written comments., which is why I ask you to hand them in that way.
+It is much more efficient for me and useful for you if I read your assignments and final projects in hard copy and give written comments on them.
+This is why I ask you to hand them in a paper copy.
 There are three places that you can hand these in: During class (but before the due date/time); under my office door (518C); or in my mailbox (in room 531).
 531 is actually labeled “Enter here for 522-545” or “531 Copy/Fax”, depending on which corridor you enter from, as this diagram shows:

-NOTE: Room 531 and all professors’ offices are inaccessible after 6:15 p.m. and before 7:30 a.m. on weekdays, and are not accessible at all on Saturday and Sunday.
+NOTE: My office 518C and Room 531 are inaccessible after 6:15 p.m. and before 7:30 a.m. on weekdays, and are not accessible at all on Saturday and Sunday.

 G. Office Hours

 I encourage you to come to my office hours.
-If you can’t make my office hours, talk or email me to set up an alternative meeting time.
+If you can’t make my scheduled office hours, talk or email me to set up an alternative meeting time.
 But please come!

 We have two TA’s to help you, especially with Stata and data.
-They will post their office hours when they are set.
+We will notify you of their office hours.

-If you send me an email, please include the phrase “QM222” in the subject line.
-During the semester, I’ll do my best to answer your email (with QM222 in the subject line) within 1 business day.
+If you send me an email, please include the phrase “QM222A1” in the subject line.
+During the semester, I’ll do my best to answer your email (with QM222A1 in the subject line) within 1 business day.